Up and Running with AutoCAD 2011

 Key Features

+- Teaches only what is essential to operating AutoCAD first, thereby immediately building student confidence

-- All basic commands are documented step-by-step: what the student types in and how AutoCAD responds is spelled out in discrete and clear steps with numerous screen shots.
+- All basic commands are documented step-by-step, meaning that what the student needs to type in and how AutoCAD responds is all spelled out in discrete and clear steps with screen shots added as needed

-- Extensive supporting graphics (screen shots) and a summary with a self-test section and topic specific drawing exercises are included at the end of each chapter.
-Additional practice is gained through projects that the students work on as they progress through the chapters.

-- Also available in a comprehensive volume that includes coverage of 3D drawing and modeling in AutoCad.
-ISBN for comprehensive volume is 978-0-12-375717-3
+- Using the author’s extensive multi-industry knowledge of what is important and widely used in practice versus what is not, the material is presented by immediately immersing the student in practical, critically essential knowledge, with no padding of text or filler material

+- All concepts are explained first in theory, and only then is AutoCAD introduced and the actual “button pushing” discussed.
+This is one of the key concepts in having students understand exactly what it is they are doing and why, before they do it

 Readership